kizniche/Mycodo/docs/Supported-Outputs.md

 - Dependencies: [python-kasa](https://pypi.org/project/python-kasa)
 - Manufacturer URL: [Link](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-wi-fi-power-strip-hs300)

 This output controls the 6 outlets of the Kasa HS300 Smart WiFi Power Strip.
+This module uses an outdated python library and is deprecated.
+Do not use it.
+You will break the current Kasa modules if you do not delete this deprecated Output.

 #### Options